arpan-52/test_svfits/SVFITS.md

 - **ALL_CHAN** copy all channels for records containing the burst signal to the output FITS file.
 In this case the output FITS file will have 4096 spectral channels.
 By default the output FITS file has only one channel.

 - **ALL_DATA** convert all of the data into the UVFITS format, irrespective of the burst parameters.
 This could be useful to make a continuum map to identify background point sources that could be used for astrometry.
-To reduce the data size, all of the records in a given slice are averaged together in time.
-Averaging in frequency is also possible by setting NCHAV to > 1.
+To reduce the data size, all of the records in a given slice are averaged together in time to the integration time specified in** LTA **(seconds).
+Averaging in frequency is also possible by setting **NCHAV **to > 1.

 - **NCHAV** The number of channels to average together when creating the output UVFITS file.
 This applies only when the **ALL_DATA** flag is set.

-- IATUTC offset in seconds between IAT and UTC.
+- **IATUTC** offset in seconds between IAT and UTC.
 The system has a built in default which can be over ridden here.

-- **EPOCH**  No longer used.
-The output visibilities are forced to J2000
+- **EPOCH**  If this is set to any number > 0 then the output visibilities are rotated to the J2000 epoch.
+A number less than one leaves the output visibilities in the apparent coordinates at the date of the observation.

+- **STOKES_TYPE** labells to attach to the visibility.
+"1" results in the visibilities being labelled as "XY", by default the visibilities are labelled "RL"

 - **OBS_MJD** the start MJD of the observation.
+This parameter is depreciated and is no longer used.
+All times are obtained from the header of the raw visibility files.

 - **FREQ_SET**  The frequency setting, i.e. a colon separated frequency of the first, last channel (Hz) and the number of channels.
 For example 5.5e6:7.5e8:4096 for Band 4.
 In future this should be taken from the corr and scan structures.

 - **COORD_TYPE** No longer used

-- **RECENTRE** change the phase centre to the BURST_{RA,DEC}.
+- **RECENTRE** change the phase centre to the BURST_{RA,DEC}.  *This option has not been significantly tested and should be used with caution.*

 - **RA_APP** The apparent right ascension of the phase centre.
 In future this should be taken from the scan structure